 In 2011 the U.S. National Institute for Occupational Safety and Health (NIOSH) derived an recommended exposure limit (REL) for nano- TiO2 [10], acknowledging concerns over the higher hazard potential of ENMs [10].
 A 2010 review of TiO2 toxicity by the U.S. Environmental Protection Agency found greater inflammatory responses, oxidative stress, toxicity and incidence of cancer for nano-TiO2 compared to its bulk counterpart [3].
 NIOSH recommended an OEL of 0.3 mg/m3 based on dose-response modeling of lung tumor data involving two fine- (e.g. bulk) [16], [17] and one nano-TiO2 [18] chronic inhalation studies [10].

 NIOSH also calculated, but did not recommend, a non-cancer REL of 0.004 mg/m3 for nano-TiO2.
-This value was based on four sub-chronic inhalation studies.Three of these studies analyzed inflammation in the lung in response to fine-TiO2 exposure [19], [20], [21] and nano-TiO2 exposure [22].
+This value was based on four sub-chronic inhalation studies, which compared with short-term (e.g. acute) toxicity studies provide the types of relevant, repeated-dose, persistent exposures that are expected in the occupational setting.
+Three of these studies analyzed inflammation in the lung in response to fine-TiO2 exposure [19], [20], [21] and nano-TiO2 exposure [22].
 NIOSH stated that their ultimate decision to recommend the REL-based lung tumor value instead of inflammation was because “the primary objective of preventing pulmonary inflammation is to prevent the development of lung tumors, and...lung tumors can be adequately controlled by exposures many-fold higher than inflammation-based exposure concentrations.”
 [10] This was further clarified by the fact that it is not known what level of sustained inflammation (e.g. neutrophil response) is required for tumor initiation [10].
 This approach is valid and perfectly sound given the deterministic nature of the assessment.

 NIOSH concluded their report with recommendations to evaluate nano-TiO2 exposure for specific job-titles and workplace activities, but there have been no documented attempts to compare the obtained OEL to exposure levels pertaining to such ES in order to estimate risks for workers.
 Currently, monitoring data on emission characteristics and/or source strengths are slowly emerging for some nano-TiO2 occupational ES, such as powder handling [23] and simulated sanding [24], [25].
 However, most current measurement devices are unable to distinguish ENMs from background natural or incidental nano aerosols [26].
 Although there are powerful instruments, able to measure the number, size, mass and surface area of ultrafine particles, they cannot discriminate among different types of EMNs [27].

 In the absence of reliable measurements, risk assessors resort to models.
 This is why we applied NanoSafer (an advanced exposure model available for EMNs) with statistical dose-response modelling of in vivo toxicological data in order to perform probabilistic RA of nano-TiO2 for a number of occupational ES derived from the library of the EU FP7 MARINA and NANEX projects.
-The aim of this paper is to present the proposed methodology and the results of its application, including a quantitative sensitivity/uncertainty analysis to more effectively communicate the uncertainties in the RA results stemming from the input hazard and exposure data and/or from the application of models pertaining to the risks of nanomaterials.
+The aim of this paper is to present the proposed methodology and the results of its application, including a quantitative sensitivity/uncertainty analysis to more effectively communicate the uncertainties (i.e. the probability thereof) in the RA results stemming from the input hazard and exposure data and/or from the application of models pertaining to the risks of nanomaterials.

 Methods